MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/common-issues-when-adapting-multiplayer.md

 ms.localizationpriority: medium
 ---

-# Changing a title from 2014 to 2015 Multiplayer
+# Changing a game from 2014 to 2015 Multiplayer

 This topic describes issues that you must consider when adapting a 2014 Multiplayer title for 2015 Multiplayer.